masedi54/masedi54/README.md

 ### Hi! 👋 I'm Edi.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
+An Software Engineer student who loves to create and share projects about web and mobile technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

 I'm currently active as a student.